damonmac/learn-xgboost/README.md

 This will startup a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
 Input max_depth in the filter params search input and accuracy in the filter metrics input box.
 You should see each of your training runs, and the parameters and metrics recorded.
 Choose a few runs and click compare - notice you can see how the feature importance changed with your different runs.
 Return to the list of runs and click on one - scroll down to the artifacts area and notice you can click on the .png artifacts to display the graphs.

-*Question:* What might be useful here in comparing training runs?
+*Question 14:* What might be useful here in comparing training runs?

-### Choose your own adventure
+### G. Choose your own adventure
 We only scratched the surface of feature development and fitting those features to the machine.
 Xgboost allows you to bundle features so they have to stay together, and provide weights to help emphasize what is important.
 There are many other ways to better represent our problem, and you might already have noticed a few.
 For one, we are only comparing similar fields to each other.
 What if the target has a birthdate, but the candidate does not - but the candidate has a child marriage date and the target does not.
 Could you add a feature that would expose that inforamtion to the machine and see if it helps improve things?

      The final activity is to develop a feature or find another way to improve the accuracy of our example code.

-*Question:* What feature did you develop or optimize?
+*Question 15:* What feature did you develop or optimize?
 How much did it help improve your model?

 In summary:
 * Getting good labeled data to represent your problem is often the hardest thing